o-ran-sc/o-du-phy/docs/xRAN-Library-Design_fh.rst

 The structure of xran_section_info is used to store/retrieve information.
 This is the same structure used to generate a C-Plane message.
-Please refer to Section 5.4.2.1.1 for more details.
+Refer to Section *1, API and Data Structures* for more details.

 The storage for section information is declared as a multi-dimensional array and declared as a local static variable to limit direct access.